freedomofpress/securedrop/docs/checklists/pre_install_hardware.rst

 .. include:: ../includes/pre-install-hardware.txt

+Additionally, you may want to consider the following purchases:

+.. include:: ../includes/pre-install-hardware-optional.txt

 .. important:: To avoid hardware compatibility issues, we strongly recommend adhering to our
   :ref:`specific hardware recommendations <Specific Hardware Recommendations>`.